egr-314-team-304/egr-314-team-304/index.md

 ---

 ## [Microcontroller Selection](Microcontroller-Selection.md)
-Similarly to the component selection, for the microcontroller selection our team set out to choose multiple microcontrollers.
-This would ensure we had a variety of different features to compare and contrast to find what best fit our project design.
+Similarly to the component selection, our team set out to find multiple microcontroller candidates.
+This would promote flexibility and consideration in our design.
+By comparing and contrasting the each microcontrollers' attributes, we could better identify which microcontroller best fits the needs and specifications of our project design.

 ---